nose-devs/nose2/contributing.rst

 Please do! nose2 cannot move forward without contributions from the testing community.

+If you're unsure how to get started, feel free to ask for help from the nose2 community on `gitter <https://gitter.im/nose2>`_.
+We welcome contributors with all levels of experience.

 This document is a set of guidelines, not strict rules.
 Use your best judgement, and feel free to propose changes to this document in a pull request.